This is the three-step process for conducting an annual business review, specifically for service based business owners.

 Okay, enough of that.
 This is a three-step annual business review that I myself conducted just last week.
 The goal is to get a high level view of what worked this past year and what didn’t.
 This is not a time for shame or judgement at what you did or didn’t accomplish.
 Try to approach the process with an experimental perspective, the objective third party, if you will.

-And, last but not least, if you want to grab the FREE workbook that goes along with today’s post, click here to sign up for the Brand Resource Library.
+And, last but not least, if you want to grab the FREE workbook that goes along with today’s post, click here!.
 Inside you’ll find this Year-End Business Review workbook along with a lot more goodies all created to help you build a consistent and cohesive brand.

 Reviewing Your Client Metrics